 If you would like more information on this blog you may post a comment for the author below.
 Or you may contact Trevor by clicking the link below.

-Mr. Seipp has over 18 years of experience in design and analysis of process and power equipment, vessels, piping, and structures.
+Mr. Seipp, an ASME Fellow, has over 22 years of experience in design, analysis, review and failrue analysis of process and power equipment, vessels, piping, and structures.
 He has extensive analytical experience including linear and non-linear finite element analysis using ANSYS and ABAQUS, buckling analyses, steady-state and transient heat transfer and thermal stress analysis of pressure vessels and piping, fitness-for-service evaluations, and fatigue assessments.
 Mr. Seipp has worked for clients all around the world, who are in many different industries such as oil sands, refining, chemicals, mining, metals processing, pressure vessel and piping fabrication, and aerospace.

 Mr. Seipp is an author/co-author of over 30 journal and conference papers and presentations.
-He is also a current member of Working Group - Design By Analysis (VIII).
+He is also very involved in ASME Codes and Standards, currently serving on the following:

 Mr. Seipp is a licensed professional engineer in the Canadian Provinces of Alberta, Saskatchewan, and Ontario.
 He is also a Responsible Member for Becht Engineering's Alberta Permit to Practice and the Saskatchewan and Ontario Certificates of Authorization.

 Click to View Becht’s Current Technical Training Public Course Calendar